Zegocover/fleet-api-docs/docs/driver_assignment_quote_endpoint.md

 Once a quote has been made and it has a status of **approved**, you can confirm it to create an assignment.
 See [driver assignment](./driver_assignment_endpoint.md).
 You may also decide that you do not wish no confirm it.

-It will not be possible to confirm assignment requests that have reached their expiry time.
+It will not be possible to confirm assignment quotes that have reached their expiry time.
 You will need to request a new one if this happens.

 `POST /v2/fleet/driver-assignment-quote/`